Consider two contact centers managers.

-Two Contact Center teams each earn a Customer Satisfaction score of 90%, Service Level score of 80%, and NPS of 92%.
+They each earn a Customer Satisfaction score of 85%, Service Level score of 80%, and NPS of 88%.
 Both handled the same number of customers.
-Which team was better managed?
+Which did a better job?

-The correct answer is serious, because even if the Managers of both teams are compensated equally, competition is still brewing.
-If one Manager feels they performed better, but was not recognized accordingly, then they and their staff might depart, perhaps to the competition.
+The correct answer is serious, because if one Manager feels they performed better, but was not recognized accordingly, then they and their staff might depart, perhaps to the competition.
 Or their performance can decline.

-This problem exists because the means qualify performance openly and accurately is missing.
-And it’s missing because Contact Center measures cannot qualify how efficiently they’re achieved; they quantify outcomes.
-The result is using good Contact Center measures to try and qualify performance — inadvertently leading to bad outcomes like turnover and/or reduced productivity.
+This problem exists because the means qualify performance accurately is missing.
+It’s missing because Contact Center measures cannot qualify how efficiently they’re achieved; they quantify outcomes.
+The result is using good contact center measures to qualify performance — inadvertently leading to bad outcomes like turnover and/or reduced productivity.

-The reasons Contact Center measures are not able to qualify performance, and are as inflexible as granite:
+The reasons contact center measures are not able to qualify performance are:

-There is one measure that qualifies performance at any level of Operations — Contact Efficiency Index (CEI).
-CEI is the continuous measure of the percentage of Contact Center spending engaged with customers.
-It quantifies how efficiently all Contact Center KPI’s are achieved.
+There is one measure that qualifies performance at any level of operations — Contact Efficiency Index (CEI).
+CEI is the continuous measure of financial efficiency, which is the percent of contact center spending engaged with customers.
+It translates contact center KPI's to money, and also explains how efficiently contact center KPI’s are achieved.